Anna-bit/Excel-dashboard/README.md

 ![Dashboard Preview](excel%20project.PNG)

-## Data Source: Sample CSV file from Kaggle used solely for educational and portfolio purposes.
+## Data Source:

-Data Source: Sample CSV file from Kaggle used solely for educational and portfolio purposes.
+- Sample CSV file from Kaggle used solely for educational and portfolio purposes.